fbpx

 As a result, there are several types of real property transfers that can be made in a will.
 Some transfers are between living people, while others are between deceased people and living people.
 A single administrative entity to manage all forms of real estate transfers is desperately needed.
 Furthermore, a complete law governing the transfer of all sorts of immovable property should be enacted.
 The 1882 Transfer of Property Act is deficient.

-Screenshot 2023 06 07 at 7.22.50 PM
+Screenshot 2023 06 07 At 7.22.50 Pm

 It makes no mention of the transition from the dead to the living.
 Currently, transferees’ rights are typically limited.
 As a result, there should be explicit legal safeguards protecting the transferee’s or property purchaser’s rights and interests.
 Because modern society and circumstances are becoming more complex, it is preferred that all transactions of immovable property be documented and recorded.